 Second Chances Do Happen

 Four years ago when she was 56, Kim2 bought her first house as a single borrower after her divorce.
-However, second chances in life do happen, especially for this native Texan who has always lived in Plano.
-Last October, she unexpectedly met the love of her life, and they decided to waste no time moving into another house together.
+However, second chances in life do happen, especially for this native Texan who always lived in Plano, Texas.
+Last October, she unexpectedly met the love of her life, and they wasted no time moving into another house together.
 She says of her time living on her own in that house: “I felt grounded and at home.
 I also was proud of have a place to put back the pieces after my divorce.”

 How to Qualify for a Mortgage at Age 60+

-As a 60+ year old, once you have decided to apply for a mortgage, refinance or renovation loan, you will need to decide what type of loan makes sense for you.
-A 15 year mortgage will have higher monthly payments, but you will save a lot of interest over the term of the loan, and you run the potential to have your home paid off either before or sooner into your retirement.
-A 30 year mortgage is also an option, reducing your monthly payments to free up more money for other expenses.
+As a 60+ year old, once you decide to apply for a mortgage, refinance or renovation loan, you then need to decide what type of loan makes sense for you.
+A 15 year mortgage has higher monthly payments, but you save a lot of interest over the term of the loan, and run the potential to have your home paid off either before or sooner into your retirement.
+A 30 year mortgage is also an option, reducing monthly payments to free up more money for other expenses.
 Your financial adviser and mortgage consultant can help you decide which makes the most sense for you.
-In addition, especially if you select a 30 year mortgage, it’s a good idea to work with your children, financial adviser, and an attorney to design an estate plan, outlining how the house and mortgage will be handled if you pass before the term of your loan.
+In addition, especially if you select a 30 year mortgage, it’s a good idea to work with your children, financial adviser, and an attorney to design an estate plan, outlining how to handle the house and mortgage if you pass before the term of your loan.

 A Home Loan for Retirement